 If you need assistance while travelling on public transit, you may be eligible for the Universal Support Person Pass.
-You can print and complete the application here.
-This will allow one Support Person to ride for free while accompanying a valid fare paying customer who requires assistance while travelling.
-The Universal Support Person Pass has been developed for use across all of the transit systems in Niagara.
+This will allow one support person to ride for free while accompanying a valid fare paying customer who needs assistance while travelling.
+The pass is for use across all transit systems in Niagara.

-If you are thinking of applying for the pass, the following information is important to note:
+If you're thinking of applying for the pass, the following information is important:

 - Passes are issued to those whose application to the service meets the eligibility criteria as verified by a health or medical professional

 - There is no fee for the Universal Support Person Pass